One of the increasing focuses across universities and colleges is the idea that students should be co-creating their curriculum.

 Consequently, students can be involved in shaping everything from learning objectives to the means of assessment.
 The end result is a learning experience where students truly feel like they are owners of it and partners in it.

 There is an increasing range of research and good practice in co-creation of the curriculum, and our strategic plans commits us to developing work in this area.

-sparqs is part of a project exploring the design of an inclusive curriculum in universities and is advising on how students can be an integral part of the process.
+In 2014-15 sparqs was part of a project exploring the design of an inclusive curriculum in universities and advising on how students could be an integral part of the process.

-For more information about this, please contact David Scott.
+For more information about this, please contact Eve Lewis.